wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 **Upcoming features**

-* Option to unlimited attach files with every lead.
+* Option to attach unlimited files with every lead.
-* Get Email notifications for every lead generated
+* Get Email notifications for each lead generation.

 **Setup**